Thai Massage Tools and Techniques | An Overview

 Breathing

-Controlled breathing is an essential tool in Thai Massage.
-Typically, the client first breathes in, then when applying pressure or performing an assisted stretch, the client breathes out to be able for the therapist to go deeper into a stretch or pressure point.
+Conscious breathing is an essential tool in Thai Massage.
+Typically, the client first breathes in, then when applying pressure or performing an assisted stretch, the client breathes out so that the therapist can go deeper into a stretch or pressure point.

 Massage